Ethnic Studies

 Graduate Student Instructorships (GSIs)

-As part of their training, all students will be expected to serve as a graduate student instructor for a minimum of one semester and a maximum of eight semesters.
+As part of their training, all students will be expected to serve as a graduate student instructor, also known as a Teaching Assistant (TA) for a minimum of one semester and a maximum of eight semesters.
 The Head Graduate Advisor may approve GSIships for the 9th and 10th semesters, and the Graduate Division may approve GSIships for the 11th and 12th semesters.
-Summer Session GSIships n are excluded from this maximum.
+Summer Session GSIships are excluded from this maximum.

-The Department of Ethnic Studies offers a number of graduate student instructorships (teaching assistantships), which pay approximately $11,284 per semester (as of 2020-2021).
+The Department of Ethnic Studies offers a number of graduate student instructorships (teaching assistantships).
 GSI applications are available from the student affairs officer.

-Students must be registered during the term in which they serve as GSIs, have a GPA of at least 3.0, and have no more than two incompletes in coursework taken during the time of their employment.
+Students must be registered during the term in which they teach, have a GPA of at least 3.0, and have no more than two incompletes in coursework taken during the time of their employment.
 GSIs are eligible for partial fee remission and remission of the Graduate Student Health Insurance Plan (GSHIP) premium fee if their payroll appointment is 25% time or greater for an entire semester.
-Students who receive a GSHIP fee waiver from the University Health Service or have their fees paid by fellowship, traineeship, grant-in-aid, or other sources (excluding awards made by the Financial Aid Office) are not eligible.
-Students on filing fee status are also not eligible.
+Students on filing fee status are not eligible to teach.

 Graduate Program Outcomes